DotEye/Adverswordle/README.md

 # Adverswordle

 Adverswordle is Wordle but backwards.
-A free online word game.
+A free online word game where an AI guesses the word you are thinking of.

 - 📰 Featured in *GameRant*!
 [Read Here](https://gamerant.com/adverswordle-wordle-backwards)
 - 📰 Featured in *Tom's Guide*!
 [Read Here](https://www.tomsguide.com/news/the-hottest-new-wordle-alternative-flips-the-game-on-its-head)